WorkHackathons/ton_consensus_bot/README.md

 The AI Oracle is the core of TON Consensus.

 It is not a single text completion.
-It is a tool-driven resolution system that:
+It is a tool-driven resolution system with factual fast paths and evidence search that:
 - reads the disputed claim
 - understands the event and deadline
 - searches the web for evidence